Test Catalog

 Provides information to assist in interpretation of the test results

 No safe blood lead level in children has been identified.
 Lead exposure can affect nearly every system in the body.
 Because lead exposure often occurs with no obvious symptoms, it frequently goes unrecognized.
-The current reference level at which the Centers for Disease Control and Prevention recommends public health actions be initiated is 3.5 mcg/dL in patients 0 to 5 years old and 5 mcg/dL for patients 6 years and older.
+The current reference level at which the Centers for Disease Control and Prevention recommends public health actions be initiated is 3.5 mcg/dL in patients aged 0 to 5 years and 5 mcg/dL for patients aged 6 years and older.
 The most recent National Health and Nutrition Examination Survey (NHANES) data shows that 97.5 percentile for blood lead levels in US adults aged 16 years and older is 3.46 mcg/dL.
 In concurrence with the reference value concept that there is no safe level of lead in blood, the Council of State and Territorial Epidemiologists Occupational Health Subcommittee approved lowering the blood lead threshold from 5 to 3.5 mcg/dL for adults.
 Chelation therapy is generally indicated in children when whole blood lead concentrations are above 25 mcg/dL.

 The Occupational Safety and Health Administration (OSHA) has published the following standards for employees working in industry.
 OSHA Standards for General Industry (CFR 1910.1025) and Construction (CFR 1926.62) apply to workers exposed to airborne lead levels 30 mcg/m(3) or greater time-weighted average and require the removal of workers if a periodic and follow-up blood lead level is 60 mcg/dL (2.9 mcmol/L) or greater, 50 mcg/dL (2.4 mcmol/L) or greater for construction, or the average blood lead level of all tests over a 6-month period (or if there are fewer than 3 tests over a 6-month period, the average of 3 consecutive tests) is 50 mcg/dL (2.4 mcmol/L) or greater.
 Workers with a single blood lead level meeting the numerical criteria for medical removal must have their blood lead level retested within 2 weeks.
 If a worker is medically removed, a new blood lead level must be measured monthly during the removal period.
 Workers are permitted to return to work when their blood lead level is 40 mcg/dL (1.9 mcmol/L) or less.
 According to OSHA Lead Standards, a zinc protoporphyrin is also required on each occasion a blood lead level measurement is made.